5 Happy Hormones and How Boost Them Naturally

 Spend time with loved ones

 Get a boost of oxytocin by doing pleasurable things such as spending time cuddling with your partner, your kids or your pet(s), rather than spending time on social media.
+(Here are more health benefits of cuddling.)

 Increase estrogen with stress-relieving activities such as yoga, meditation, taking a hot bath — or whatever works for you.
 Plus, keep progesterone at optimum levels by eating well and avoiding saturated fat and sugar, getting regular physicals and avoiding stress.
-And while you’re at it, read up on the best ways to remind yourself that you’re worthy of happiness.